cdktf/cdktf-provider-cloudflare/docs/spectrumApplication.csharp.md

 - *Type:* string

-Sets application type.
-Available values: `direct`, `http`, `https`.
+Determines how data travels from the edge to your origin.

+When set to "direct", Spectrum will send traffic directly to your origin, and the application's type is derived from the `protocol`.
+When set to "http" or "https", Spectrum will apply Cloudflare's HTTP/HTTPS features as it sends traffic to your origin, and the application type matches this property exactly.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/spectrum_application#traffic_type SpectrumApplication#traffic_type}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/spectrum_application#traffic_type SpectrumApplication#traffic_type}

 ---